 The Main Specialisations in Graphic Design:

-works along the development of a website with the creation of pages,layouts and graphics.
+Works along with the development of a website with the creation of pages, layouts, and graphics.
 With the management of content for the web page, the graphic designer will ensure continuity from page to page.
 Fluency in computer graphics, graphic design and internet technology is essential.
 Areas of work include advertising, entertainment, web development, multimedia design and e-commerce.

-creates brand identity image for a company or service to promote recognition by consumers.
-They work in graphic design firms or advertising agencies, most times in conjunction with other specialities to produce a unique, memorable representation of a company.
+Creates a brand identity image for a company or service to promote recognition by consumers.
+They work in graphic design firms or advertising agencies, most times in conjunction with other specialities, to produce a unique, memorable representation of a company.

 Brand Identity Designer

-creates visual and textual elements to define a brand with materials such as business cards, stationery, promotions, brochures, media advertising.
-This material will be used as a marketing tool communicating the values and strategic vision of the company with a consistent image.
-It is a vast area involving modernising of the visual image in logos, tagline, typography, colour palette, icons, design, etc.
+Creates visual and textual elements to define a brand with materials such as business cards, stationery, promotions, brochures, media advertising.
+This material will be used as a marketing tool to communicate the values and strategic vision of the company with a consistent image.
+It is a vast area involving modernising the visual image in logos, tagline, typography, colour palette, icons, design, etc.